jpotts/alfresco-developer-series/behaviors/tutorial/tutorial.md

 When you are ready, you can deploy these AMPs to any Alfresco server.
 Both the platform-jar module and the share-jar module directories should have a directory called target.
 Maven puts the AMP there when you run `mvn install`.
 You can install those AMPs as you normally would.
-For example, if you installed Alfresco with the binary installer, you would:
+For example, if you installed Alfresco in your own manually set up Tomcat server, you would:

 1. Copy the repo tier AMP to $ALFRESCO_HOME/amps
 2. Copy the share tier AMP to $ALFRESCO_HOME/amps_share
 3. Install the AMPs by running $ALFRESCO_HOME/bin/apply_amps.sh

-Alternatively, you can use the Alfresco Maven SDK to install the AMPs by changing into each of the two project directories and doing:

-    mvn install
-    mvn alfresco:install -Dmaven.alfresco.warLocation=$TOMCAT_HOME/webapps/[alfresco or share]

-In my case, I run the alfresco.war and share.war files exploded under
-\$TOMCAT\_HOME/webapps, so I would specify \$TOMCAT\_HOME/webapps/alfresco or
-\$TOMCAT\_HOME/webapps/share for my `warLocation` depending on which AMPs I am installing.
-If you are running the WAR files unexploded you can specify the file path of each WAR.
+If you deployed Alfresco using Docker Compose or Kubernetes you'll need to build new images that copy the AMPs to the containers and then invoke the Alfresco MMT to install them into the Alfresco and Share WARs.

 Conclusion
 ==========